 While supporting the drywall sheet on the back, apply pressure to the face, causing the piece to break cleanly along the joint.

-Score the paper on the back of the drywall sheet with a utility knife to complete the cut.
+Score the paper on the back of drywall sheet with a utility knife to compete the cut.

 If needed, use a drywall rasp or sanding block to smooth the cut edge.